-All maintenance conducted during construction must be recorded in writing, and these records must be kept.
-All nonfunctional BMPs must be repaired, replaced, or supplemented with functional BMPs within 24 hours after discovery, or as soon as field conditions allow access unless another period is specified below.
-Maintenance will include the following:
+1 2 be kep within t.
+All nonfunctional BMPs must be repaired, replaced, or supplemented with functional BMPs 24 hours after discovery, or as soon as field conditions allow access unless another period is 3 specifi ed below.
+Maintenance will include the following: 4 5 6 a.

-- a.
 Excess sediment behind silt fences and biorolls shall be removed and properly disposed of when sediments reach one-third the height of the structure.
-Such sedimentation shall be corrected within 24 hours of discovery. - b.
+Such sedimentation shall be corrected within 24 hours of discovery.
+7 8 9 b.
 Construction site vehicle exit locations shall be inspected for evidence of off-site sediment tracking onto paved surfaces.
-Tracked sediment will be removed from all paved surfaces within 24 hours of discovery, or if applicable, within a shorter time. - c.
+Tracked sediment will be removed from all paved surfaces within 24 hours of discovery, or if applicable, within a shorter time.
+10 11 12 c.
 Surface waters, including drainage ditches and conveyance systems, shall be inspected for evidence of erosion and sediment deposition.
-Evidence of erosion and/or sediment deposition will be addressed within seven (7) days. - d.
-Infiltration areas shall be maintained to ensure no compaction or sedimentation occurs. - e.
-Construction entrances shall be maintained daily. - f.
+Evidence of erosion and/or sediment deposition will be addressed within seven (7) days.
+13 d.
+Infiltration areas shall be maintained to ensure no compaction or sedimentation occurs.
+14 e.
+Construction entrances shall be maintained daily.
+15 f.
 Turf shall be maintained until final stabilization is established.

-The maintenance of temporary erosion and sediment controls and implementation of additional controls shall be performed as soon as possible and before the next storm event, whenever practicable.
-All remaining temporary erosion and sediment controls and accumulated sediments from silt fences will be removed within 30 days of achieving final stabilization at the site.

-5.4.2 HVRA Overlay District, as shown on the Lower Minnesota River Watershed District - High Value Resources Area Overlay District Map (Figure K1).

-5.4.2.1 Grading/Erosion Control Plan

-The grading/erosion control plan must meet all of the requirements of section 5.4.1.1 subsections a - d.

-5.4.2.2 Inspection and Maintenance

-All of the requirements set forth in section 5.4.1.2 must be met.
+16 17 18 19 The m contro practic silt fen aintenance of temporary erosion and sediment controls and implementation of additional ls shall be performed as soon as possible and before the next storm event, whenever able.
+All remaining temporary erosion and sediment controls and accumulated sediments from ces will be removed within 30 days of achieving final stabilization at the site.
+20 21 5.4.2 HVRA Overlay District, as shown on the Lower Minnesota River Watershed District - High Value Resources Area Overlay District Map (Figure K1).
+22 5.4.2.1 Grading/Erosion Control Plan 23 24 The gr - d. ading/erosion control plan must meet all of the requirements of section 5.4.1.1 subsections a 25 5.4.2.2 Inspection and Maintenance 26 All of the requirements set forth in section 5.4.1.2 must be met.
+27 6 F loodplain and Drainage Alteration 28 6.1 Policy Statement 29 It is th e District's policy to: 30 • Regulate alterations within the floodplain and drainageways within the watershed to provide